What is Business Activity Monitoring Software?Download Brochure

 Business activity monitoring examples

-The Chief Technical Officer or business process analyst within an organisation will initially look for business activity monitoring examples to make the business case for the adoption of business activity monitoring software.
+The Chief Technical Officer or business process analyst within an organisation will initially look for business activity monitoring examples to make the business case for the adoption of IT process automation (ITPA) tools or business activity monitoring software.
 However, this is why up to 29% of BAM projects fail to achieve the objective of process governance and optimisation.
 But why is this?
 The main reasons are:

 - Organisations fail to identify their own unique data sources that influence their end-to-end processes

 - Performance indicators that are monitored by the BAM project are left to the IT department to be identified rather than gathering input for specific business units or managers

 - Organisational structures are too bureaucratic to deal with the provision for real-time decision making